catalyst-cooperative/open-energy-data-for-all/episodes/introduction.md

 Logistics:

 * My name is $name and I come from $background.
-Your other instructors will be $list; they'll introduce themselves in their own sections.
+Your other instructors will be $list (ask them for quick intro).
 * We will be discussing problems, solutions, and strategies at the intersection of research, data science, and collaborative software development. [if a subset, describe here]
 * Most sessions are structured as sets of short explanations or demonstrations, interspersed with exercises.
 Be prepared to alternate listening-mode with thinking-mode and doing-mode.
 * Ask questions by using the "raise hand" indicator or typing into chat.